I went to the weight room and did a workout yesterday. While in there, someone caught my eye. It was a person performing rotator cuff exercises.

 When it comes to shoulder health and rotator cuff health, focus on the scapular muscles (Başkurt 2011).

-The scapular muscles work to keep the shoulder blade in a position so the rotator cuff muscles can work at the best position possible.
-If the scapular muscles lack the activation, endurance, and strength, this leads to them not doing their job, which leads to great stress and risk of injury on the rotator cuff.
-The rotator cuff can do the job for a little while, but eventually micro-tears occur which could lead to a full blown rotator cuff injury and shoulder pain.
+The scapular muscles keep the shoulder blade in a position so the rotator cuff muscles can work at the best place possible.
+If the scapular muscles lack the activation, endurance, and strength, this leads to them not doing their job, which leads to significant stress and risk of injury to the rotator cuff.
+The rotator cuff can do the job for a little while, but eventually, micro-tears occur, which could lead to a completely blown rotator cuff injury and shoulder pain.

 I go into scapular exercises in a lot more detail in the Scapular Stabilization Exercise Program:

 #6 – Focusing on Eccentric Contraction of the Rotator Cuff